wp-plugins/ad-inserter/readme.txt

 `<?php echo adinserter (3); ?>`

-This would generate code as defined for the code block number AD_NUMBER.
+This would generate code as defined for the code block number 3.

 = How can I create contextual Amazon ad (to show items related to the post)? =